mdotjr/What-The-Text/README.md

-#  What The Text?!
+# PROJECT TITLE: What The Text?!

-GROUP MEMBERS:
+# GROUP MEMBERS:
-Leslie Rose
+* Leslie Rose
-Tim Stevens
+* Tim Stevens
-Marcus Johnson
+* Marcus Johnson

-PROJECT TITLE: What The Text?!
-PROJECT DESCRIPTION:
+# PROJECT DESCRIPTION:
 * What The Text?! is an online community where users can come together and share their funniest, craziest, or most 'What The Text?!'-worthy conversations.

-SKETCH:
+# SKETCH:
 * To be added

-ROUGH BREAKDOWN OF TASKS:
+# ROUGH BREAKDOWN OF TASKS:
 * Screen capture text convos on phone and use upload button to send screenshots to server
 * Mobile responsive: Have app/site open and properly function in phone browser
 * Store screenshots in DB